Kindergarten Homeschooling Curriculum

 Students begin their study of who God is, God’s love for us, God’s creation, sin, Jesus as Savior, the Holy Spirit, grace, the Church, the moral life, Mary, angels, saints, Heaven, and Hell.
 In addition, students become familiar with the parts of the Mass, the decades of the Rosary, and the Stations of the Cross.
 Children also learn basic prayers and exhibit fundamental practices of the Catholic Faith, especially the Sign of the Cross, morning and evening prayers, and reverent posture and behavior at Mass.

 Religion K has 9 books in all.
 Throughout, students develop the beginnings of an interior life of faith and prayer.
 In addition to our book Kindergarten Catechism for Young Catholics, the curriculum includes three coloring books on the Holy Bible, the Rosary, and Mary; three Fr.
-Lovasik books covering the Seven Sacraments, the Angels, and the Ten Commandments; the popular book Leading the Little Ones to Mary; and the well-loved book, My Jesus and I.
+Lovasik books covering the Seven Sacraments, the Angels, and the Ten Commandments; and the well-loved book, My Jesus and I.

 Kindergarten Science for Young Catholics introduces science and the scientific method by providing experiments that can be done at home.
 Includes suggestions for field trips to museums, zoos, and aquariums and Catholic comments throughout, with a section on what God can do after each lesson.